-However, if the game is stopped by an official for any valid reason not connected with either team and, in the judgement of an official, the reset of the shot clock would place the opponents at a disadvantage, the shot clock shall continue from the time it was stopped.
+However, if the game is stopped by a referee for any valid reason not connected with either team and, in the judgement of a referee, the reset of the shot clock would place the opponents at a disadvantage, the shot clock shall continue from the time it was stopped.

-29.2.2 The shot clock shall be reset whenever a throw-in is awarded to the opponents' team after the game is stopped by an official for a foul or violation (including for the ball having gone out-of-bounds) committed by the team in control of the ball.
+29.2.2 The shot clock shall be reset whenever a throw-in is awarded to the opponents' team after the game is stopped by a referee for a foul or violation (including for the ball having gone out-of-bounds) committed by the team in control of the ball.